RasaHQ/rasa/docs/api/tracker-stores.rst

     - SQLite

 .. _oracle-configuration:

 :Oracle Configuration:
       To use the SQLTrackerStore with Oracle, there are a few additional steps.
       First, create a database ``tracker`` in your Oracle database and create a user with access to it.
-      Create a sequence in the database with the following command (where username is the user you created):
+      Create a sequence in the database with the following command, where username is the user you created (read more about creating sequences `here <https://docs.oracle.com/cd/B28359_01/server.111/b28310/views002.htm#ADMIN11794>`__):

       .. code-block:: sql

           CREATE SEQUENCE username.events_seq;

       Next you have to extend the Rasa Open Source image to include the necessary drivers and clients.

-      First download the Oracle Instant Client from `here <https://www.oracle.com/database/technologies/instant-client/linux-x86-64-downloads.html>`_, rename it to ``oracle.rpm`` and store it in the directory from where you'll be building the docker image.
+      First download the Oracle Instant Client from `here <https://www.oracle.com/database/technologies/instant-client/linux-x86-64-downloads.html>`__, rename it to ``oracle.rpm`` and store it in the directory from where you'll be building the docker image.

-      Copy this into a file called ``Dockerfile``:
+      Copy the following into a file called ``Dockerfile``:

       .. code-block:: bash